-Co-op courses include a classroom component comprised of pre-placement and integration activities and a placement component.
+Co-op courses include a classroom component comprised of preplacement and integration activities and a placement component.
 Students earn co-op credits by integrating classroom theory with planned learning experiences in the community.
-Students are assessed and evaluated on their demonstration of tasks linked to curriculum expectations of the related course(s) as outlined in Students' Cooperative Education Learning Plan.
+Students are assessed and evaluated on their demonstration of tasks linked to curriculum expectations of the related course(s) as outlined in students' Personalized Placement Learning Plans.